17 Ancient Metagenomic Pipelines

 }

-We can save this custom.config file, and supply this to the Nextflow command with the nextflow parameter (-c).
-The good thing about the config file, is you can re-use across runs on the same machine!
+We can save this custom.config file, and supply this to the Nextflow command with the Nextflow parameter (-c).
+The good thing about the config file, is we can re-use across runs on the same machine!
 So set once, and never think about it again.

-And with that, you can run your nf-core/mag pipeline!
+And with that, we can run our nf-core/mag pipeline!

 As recommended in the nf-core/eager section above, start a screen session.